Varsha Ashwathi

-Varsha R Ashwathi is an Indian actress, who appears in Tamil films.
+Varsha R Ashwathi (born 22 April 1989) is an Indian former actress, who appeared in Tamil films.
 Varsha won the 'Miss Beautiful' title in the 2006 "Miss" Chennai contest.
-In the year 2009, Varsha made her acting debut in Tamil film Peranmai which co-starred Jeyam Ravi.
+In the year 2009, Varsha made her acting debut in Tamil film Peraanmai which co-starred Jeyam Ravi.

-Early career
+Career

-After appearing in the Miss Chennai pageant, Varsha's film career began with award-winning director S. P. Jananathan's film Peranmai, in which she played the character of Tulsi an NCC girl, though she had no acting experience.
+After appearing in the Miss Chennai pageant, Varsha's film career began with award-winning director S. P. Jananathan's film Peraanmai, in which she played the character of Thulasi an NCC girl.
 In 2012, Varsha played an IPS Officer 'Agnes' in Neerparavai, where she acted with Nandita Das.
 Varsha later performed in Nagaraja Cholan MA, MLA.
-She is currently busy shooting for Tamil films Pani Vizhum Malarvanam, Endrendrum Punnagai and Kangaroo.
-Varsha is all set to debut in the Malayalam film industry with Don’t Worry Be Happy.
+She shot for the Tamil films Panivizhum Malarvanam, Endrendrum Punnagai and Kangaroo.
+Varsha made her debut in the Malayalam film industry with the unreleased film Don’t Worry Be Happy.
 In the film directed by Shaison Ouseph, she plays a TV anchor of a reality show involving seven married couples.